Combo Brows vs Microblading: What is the Difference?

 Microblading is a form of permanent makeup tattoo.
 A manual blade is used to make small incisions in which the pigment is deposited.
 Once healed, they resemble hair strokes.
 It is a great way to get natural-looking, full and dense eyebrows.

-Microblading is done with pigments, not ink, which are inserted into the surface layer of the skin.
+Microblading is done with pigments, which are inserted into the surface layer of the skin.
 That is why it is actually not permanent – it fades after about 18 months.

 Image source: Instagram @karinafavato